Cultural Dynamics

 The following basic requirements for a diagram were identified as follows:

-Consistency is ensured by selecting the fonts for types of data rather than individual items and defining a palette of named colours rather than choosing a colour for each item.
+The elements are to a large extent taken from other more or less familiar paradigms, for example: Consistency is ensured by selecting the fonts for types of data rather than individual items and defining a palette of named colours rather than choosing a colour for each item.

 Main Features